sfujiwara/tfmodel/README.md

 ## License

 This module itself is released under MIT license.
-Note that weights of existing pre-trained models follow their licenses respectively.
+**Note that weights of existing pre-trained models follow their licenses respectively**.